openshift/openshift-origin-design/designs/virtualization/4.5/Scheduling/Affinity/Affinity.md

 # Affinity

-Introducing Affinity as it appears in-page and the Edit modal.
+Introducing Affinity as it appears in-page and the Edit/Add modal.

 ## in-page placement

-![Affinity field in the Scheduling section ](img/Affinity-0-0.jpg) The affinity field is placed in the Workload details page > Details tab > Scheduling section > Policies columns.
+![Affinity field in the Scheduling section ](img/Affinity-0-0.jpg) Affinity is placed in the Workload details page > Details tab > Scheduling and Resource Requirements section > Policies column.

 ![Affinity field in the Scheduling section ](img/Affinity-0-1.jpg) The affinity field counts the number of rules applied.